hoprnet/hoprnet/.processes/development.md

 ### Representantives

-Elected representantives are rotated every `2 months`.
+Representantives are elected every `2 months`, previous representatives may be re-elected.

 Responsibilities: